Unruly, wild, spectacular, unique, there are so many words to describe Iceland. It's a truly memorable trip, full of things to do and places to visit.

 I am the biggest Game of Thrones Fan so sorry if you aren't so keen or never watched it (shame on you!) but this tour was my favourite thing I did.
 Our tour guide was ridiculously knowledgeable about all things Icelandic, their myths, Norse legends and some special surprise locations along the way.
 Even if you're that one person who hasn't seen GOT, I still recommend you go.

-Not the biggest city to explore but there are so many quaint stores, cafe's, restaurants and bars to get stuck into.
-Now, I loved Reykjavik, I thought it was cute, typically scandi but you only need a day to wander round, so factor this into your itinerary.
+Not the biggest city to explore but there are many quaint stores, cafe's, restaurants and bars to get stuck into.
+I loved Reykjavik, I thought it was cute, typically scandi but you only need a day to wander round, so factor this into your itinerary.
 If there is an epic adventure you want to do, a good 5 hours should about cover a city walk.
 The Hallgrímskirkja Church offers a stunning 360 degrees view of Reyjkavik, well worth a visit, it's roughly £7 for admission.

 Where to Eat & Drink